Crystallographic ordering of Al and Sn in {\alpha}-Ti

-These Hall--Petch calculations of $\sigma_{0}$ enabled comparison of strengths discarding the effects of grain size.
-The Ti--Al alloys showed the expected trends in yield stress with solute content and ageing condition, Fig.~\ref{fig:tensile}(a).
-In the IWQ condition, yield stresses were similar for the Ti--3.5Al and Ti--5.3Al materials, at \SI{540}{\mega\pascal} in each case, while the Ti--7Al alloy showed a higher yield stress of \SI{655}{\mega\pascal}.
-Alongside solution strengthening effects, the trace amount of \textalpha{}$_2$ detected in SAXS for quenched Ti--7Al may contribute to its higher yield stress.
+First considering ageing effects, $\sigma_{0}$ was calculated for each material and compared in order to disregard grain size effects, Fig.~\ref{fig:tensile}(c).
+The Ti--Al alloys then showed the expected trends with solute content and ageing.
+In the IWQ state, Ti--3.5Al and Ti--5.3Al had similar $\sigma_{0}$, while Ti--7Al showed a notably higher $\sigma_{0}$.
+This is attributed to solid solution strengthening as well as the trace \textalpha{}$_2$ detected in SAXS for quenched Ti--7Al.
 After ageing, Ti--5.3Al and Ti--7Al saw an increase in $\sigma_{\mathrm{0}}$ of \SI{30}{\mega\pascal} and \SI{50}{\mega\pascal} respectively.
-These observations are explained by the formation of ordered domains in Ti--7Al, and the possible formation of short-range order in Ti--5.3Al (for which no \textalpha{}$_2$ precipitates were observable in TEM or SAXS).
-There was a slight softening of the Ti--3.5Al material upon ageing, with a drop of around \SI{50}{\mega\pascal} in $\sigma_{\mathrm{0}}$ (intrinsic strength property, discounting grain size effects).
-We attribute this to annealing of dislocation density remaining after processing, and the absence of ordered domains.
+This is attributed to \textalpha{}$_2$ growth in Ti--7Al and to possible short-range order in Ti--5.3Al.
+For Ti--3.5Al, slight softening was observed, which we attribute to annealing of dislocation density remaining after processing and the absence of ordered domains.

-For the Ti--Sn alloys, Fig.~\ref{fig:tensile}(b), there was a clear trend of increasing yield stress with increasing alloying content, in both the IWQ and aged conditions.
+For the Ti--Sn alloys, there was a clear trend of increasing yield stress with increasing alloying content, in both the IWQ and aged conditions.
 The Ti--12Sn and Ti--17Sn alloys both gained around \SI{30}{\mega\pascal} in yield stress upon ageing.
 The Ti--7Sn alloy showed slight softening upon ageing; as for the Ti--3.5Al alloy, we attribute this to a lack of \textalpha{}$_2$ precipitation and annealing out of defect density.
 For Ti--17Sn, loss of work hardening ability is seen upon ageing (evident as flattening of its stress--strain curve compared to the IWQ condition), consistent with the slip band formation mechanism that is associated with \textalpha{}$_2$ \cite{Brandes2010}.
 For Ti--7Al, the effect is subtler and is mostly seen as a shortening of the yield region of the stress--strain curve.